atlas-flavor-tagging-algo/Athena-retagging-setup/README.md

     Athena in your previously created test area.
 Rules for the arguments remain the same.

+ 4. The Athena Job Options files will be linked under `<path-to-test-area>/run`.
+Go there and run

+    `athena {jobOptions_tag.py, jobOptions_tagbb.py}`

 That's it.

 ###### What this will do:

-This will get all the packages required to run retagging with the DL1 tagger using the flavourtagging performance framework, whether using the setup in the trunk or the branches as described in aforementioned [recommendations][1].
+This will get all the packages required to run retagging using the flavourtagging performance framework.
 The packages will automatically be compiled and the work area will be set up.

-###### Details on the provided job options (JO):
+###### Details on the DL1 job options (JO):

 Retagging will be [switched on][2] and an xAOD which can be used for a test run is [defined in a public directory][3] as well.
 The JO also